kfrankli/gitops-rhacm-policies/argocd.md

     $ oc get argocd openshift-gitops -n openshift-gitops -o yaml > openshift-gitops.yaml
     ```

 2. Now we will apply apply a patch file.
 Further details on this [can be found here](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.10/html/gitops/gitops-overview#policy-gen-install-on-openshift-gitops).
 Not that this differs from the RHACM 2.10 docs which specify an object of `apiVersion: argoproj.io/v1alpha1` but for GitOps 1.12, the object created is of type `apiVersion: argoproj.io/v1beta1`, therefore this is why the patch differs from the aforementioned documentation.
+Also there is a error in the mount points in the docs at time of writing, which I have corrected in my repository.

-    ```
+    ```console
     $ cat ./argocd/argocd-patch.yaml
     apiVersion: argoproj.io/v1beta1
     kind: ArgoCD